Steveston Tram Museum

-The Steveston Tram Museum is a rail museum in Steveston, BC.
-The museum houses one of seven remaining interurban streetcars that previously operated as part of the BC Electric Railway.
+The Steveston Tram Museum is a rail museum in the Steveston neighbourhood of Richmond, British Columbia.
+The museum houses one of seven remaining interurban streetcars that previously operated as part of the British Columbia Electric Railway (BCER).

 History

 In the 1890s, the Canadian Pacific Railway sought to create a company to serve Lulu Island.
 In 1902 a light-rail line was created that ran from Vancouver to Steveston.
-The route proved to be unprofitable for CPR, as it was cheaper for the canneries of Steveston to ship directly via the ocean rather than moving them to and shipping from Vancouver.
+The route proved to be unprofitable for CPR, as it was cheaper for local canneries to ship directly by boat in Steveston rather than moving them to and shipping from Vancouver.
 Thus, the line was leased to the B.C.
 Electric Railway in 1905.
 The BCER created a substation at Marpole to power the new electric line.
 Passenger service launched on July 4, 1905 and ran until February 28, 1958.

-Tram car 1220 was built in 1912 by the St. Louis Car Company.
+Tram car 1220 was built in 1912 by the St. Louis Car Company, and purchased by the BCER in 1913.
+This streetcar ran throughout the BCER's system for 45 years before being retired in 1958.
 The train was brought to BC and used in the Marpole to Steveston line of the BCER.